by appointment only, fall 2017 and spring 2018

 - La novela romántica

 Through the Critical Languages Center, Professor Moody supports the Portuguese program as an outside examiner, and she handles the Portuguese proficiency exam for MLC.
-She also is the faculty advisor for the Spanish graduate student organization, La Última Letra and is the Graduate Advisor for Literature (Spanish section).
-She is affiliated with the Latin American, Caribbean, and Latino Studies program.
+She also is the faculty advisor for the Spanish graduate student organization, La Última Letra.

 “Brazilian Symbolism and Hispanic-American Modernismo: Resonance Across the Luso-Hispanic Divide.”
 Beyond Tordesillas: Critical Essays in Comparative Luso-Hispanic Studies, edited by Richard Gordon and Robert Newcomb.
 The Ohio University Press.
-Forthcoming.
+Forthcoming (October 2017).